 Mary (Everton, MO) enjoys many forms of art – from Indian beadwork, to basketry, to spinning and weaving rugs and mosaic glass work.
 She has decorated her home with full walls of mosaic glass.

-Mary Springer (Eureka Springs, AR) is both a sculptor and a painter with a BFA from the Memphis College of Art.
-She has taught and attended many workshops in different artistic disciplines and spiritual philosophies (including five trips to India to study with Satha Sai Baba) and a trip to France to study painting with Robert Baxter and Anne Tomlyn Rothe.
-In addition, she studied figure painting with Philip Pearlstein at the Corcoran in Washington, D.C.
+Mary (Eureka Springs, AR) is a sculptor and painter with a BFA from the Memphis College of Art and is one of the founders of Eureka Springs School of the Arts.
+She has taught and attended many workshops in different artistic disciplines and spiritual philosophies with master practitioners from India to France.
+Mary took a Master Class with internationally known figure painter Philip Pearlstein at the Corcoran, in Washington, D.C.